 The Westside consists of the cities of Aloha, Beaverton, Hillsboro, Lake Oswego, Northwest Portland, Tigard, Tualatin, Sherwood, West Linn and Wilsonville.
 MAX, our light-rail system, runs from Downtown Portland through Northwest Portland, Beaverton, Aloha, and Hillsboro.
 The Westside suburbs are more affordable than the old neighborhoods of SE and NE Portland.
 The homes and lots are larger, there is far more greenspace and the schools are great.

-In Beavertopn the prices range from $375,000 to $800,000 for a newer contemporary home in higher-end neighborhoods like Murrayhill.
-There are many nice homes for the mid-500,000s - $650,000.
+In Beaverton the prices range from $375,000 to $800,000 for a newer contemporary home in higher-end neighborhoods like Murrayhill.
+There are many nice homes for the mid-$500,000s - $650,000.
 The west side of Beaverton is growing and a new high school Mountainside came online in the fall of 2017.
 A large number of new homes are being built right near this area and more to come in the next few years.
 This is one of the few areas that is buildable and within the Urban Growth Boundary (UGB).
 Light rail or 'MAX' connects the North side of Beaverton commuters into the city and offers a great way to go shopping in the city for an afternoon.
-Check out our Beaverton Pinterest page
+But MAX does not serve the south side of Beaverton well at this time.
+Check out our Beaverton Pinterest page to see more.

 Orenco Station is a residential community located in Hillsboro.
 Its design was very progressive for its time and place.
 The gamble paid off because Orenco has been the recipient of numerous national design awards.
 The vision was to create a City lifestyle in the center of the suburbs.
 For Portlanders that meant a high density residential area with shopping and entertainment all within walking distance.
 The secret was to locate the community along the new mass transit light rail system called MAX.
 MAX connects Orenco to downtown Portland and the high-tech industry of Hillsboro, allowing commuters to leave their cars at home.
 Downtown Portland is the center for all forms of entertainment (food, music, theater, art etc.) in the Portland Metro area.